Estes Park Offers a Renewable Energy Option

 Estes Park's Renewable Energy Purchase Program is Green-e Energy certified, and meets the environmental and consumer-protection standards set forth by the non-profit Center for Resource Solutions.
 Learn more about the Green-e certification at www.green-e.org and about how renewable energy purchases work in the video below.

 - How much does the REPP cost?

 For residential customers, REPP energy is sold in 100 kilowatt-hour (kWh) blocks, the cost is added to your regular utility bill.
-The current cost per block is $2.89.
+The cost per block is $2.75 (as of January 2021).
 You can buy as many REPP blocks as you need for your specific energy requirement.
 The average home in the United States uses 914 kWh per month.
 [Source: US EIA, 2020] Your bill will increase according to the number of REPP blocks you purchase.

 For commercial customers, there is a 500 kWh per month minimum required.

 - How do I sign up for the REPP?